 View a complete list of courses for this program.

-Successful completion of a final oral examination is required for all master's degrees (Graduate Catalog: Policies Governing Master's Degree Programs).
-The student will defend the course of study and Capstone Project by coordinating with his/her Graduate Advisory Committee (GAC).
+Successful completion of a final oral examination is required for all master's degrees.
+You will defend the course of study and capstone project by coordinating with your Graduate Advisory Committee (GAC).

-While it is generally expected that all members of graduate committees, including students, should be physically present at all required meetings, it is permissible for the student and/or committee members to participate from a remote location.
+While it is generally expected that all members of graduate committees, including students, should be physically present at all required meetings, it is permissible for your and/or committee members to participate from a remote location.
 Please contact your GAC if defending from a remote location is an option you are considering.
+Learn more about policies governing master's degree programs.

-OSU is on the quarter term system.
-Fall term starts in late September; Winter term begins in early January; Spring classes start around April 1; Summer Session starts in late June.
-Registration usually begins two months prior to the start of the term.
-Check the Ecampus Schedule of Classes for details.
+Oregon State is on the quarter term system.
+Fall term starts in late September; winter term begins in early January; spring classes start in early April; and summer term starts in late June.
+Check the academic calendar for class and registration start dates, and browse the Ecampus schedule of classes for additional details.